Skip to Content

 10. Drink Local Beer

-ithaca tap room has hand-crafted sodas as well as great beer. their menu is a collection of signs.
+Ithaca tap room has hand-crafted sodas as well as great beer.
+Their menu is a collection of signs.

 Ithaca Beer Co. is doing very interesting things with beer, often combining European brewing styles with American flavors, like a Belgian-style sour beer made with cranberries.